tribixbite/awesome/README.md

 *   [facebook/relay](https://github.com/facebook/relay) - Relay is a JavaScript framework for building data-driven React applications.
 *   [ckamm/solana-accountsdb-connector](https://github.com/ckamm/solana-accountsdb-connector) -
 *   [samuelvanderwaal/metaboss](https://github.com/samuelvanderwaal/metaboss) - The Metaplex NFT-standard Swiss Army Knife tool.
-*   [yoav-lavi/melody](https://github.com/yoav-lavi/melody) - Melody is a language that compiles to regular expressions and aims to be more easily readable and maintainable
+*   [yoav-lavi/melody](https://github.com/yoav-lavi/melody) - Melody is a language that compiles to regular expressions and aims to be more readable and maintainable

 ## CSS